angelgldh/angelgldh/README.md

 International Chemistry Academic Olympiad medalist 🥇

-Medalist in both Chemistry and Physics Olympiads 🏅
+Medalist in both Chemistry and Physics National Olympiads 🏅

 Worked as a pro-bono consulting project manager 🌍